 Work is performed both indoors and outside.
 Outside work may expose employee to insects and animals.
 Physical demands include walking, sitting, balancing, and stooping.

 Requires a Bachelor’s degree in Environmental or Civil Engineering, and two years of related work experience in civil engineering design/construction or project management after professional engineer registration.

 Necessary Special Requirements:

-Must possess a valid State of Florida Class "E" Operator’s License and have a favorable driving record.
+A valid Florida Driver’s license and have a favorable driving record.

 Leon County BBC offers an extensive benefit package for FULL TIME employee.
 Below are some of the highlights.

 - Medical Insurance-Employer and Employee Contributions